What is the UK labour market?

 The hit to people’s incomes and wider consumer confidence during periods of high unemployment, also hinders the wider economy by weakening consumer spending, a key driver of UK GDP.
 The Bank of England when setting interest rates watches developments in the UK labour market closely because it’s a source of inflationary pressures, particularly pay growth.

-What is the state of play in June 2024?
+What is the state of play?

 What is the outlook for the UK labour market?